Fort Anawagen |

 (1676, 1740's), Woolwich

-Richard Hammond's Garrison and trading post (1676) was located near Day's Ferry on the east side of the Kennebec River, near Route 128 and Old Stage Road.
-Attacked by Indians in 1676, killing Hammond.
+Richard Hammond's Garrison and trading post (1676) was located near Day's Ferry on the east side of the Kennebec River, near Route 128 (River Road) and Old Stage Road.
+Attacked by Indians in August 1676, killing Hammond.
 Some excavation was done years ago.
 Site is on private property.
-Samuel Harnden's Garrison was located in the area (at Burial Point ?) by 1742 (?).
+Capt.
+Samuel Harnden's Garrison was located nearby near Burial Point by 1742 (?), in the northeast corner of the junction of Old Stage and River Roads, about 50 feet east of the 1906 stone monument across from 176 River Road (private property).
 Job Lewis' Fort was built before 1745 at the eastern shore of Merrymeeting Bay near Chop's Creek.
 There may have been five additional garrison houses built before 1747.

 Fort Frankfort